Nostophobia is surprisingly common and debilitating.

 But for many people, just seeing a picture of a snake or thinking about the top of a skyscraper is paralyzing.

 Most of us have some fears but normally they don’t affect our lives.
 Eventually we get past our fears as the mind learns that actually everything is OK.
-But people with severe fears and phobias like nostophobia (which is in fact the formal diagnostic term for fear of home) are held prisoner by an irrational feeling of panic.
+But people with severe fears and phobias like nostophobia (which is in fact the formal diagnostic term for phobia of returning home) are held prisoner by an irrational feeling of panic.

 Most folks with phobias, including nostophobes, generally realize that their fears are unfounded or excessive, but they’re unable to overcome them – because the ‘rules’ which govern their response are at an unconscious level.